JesseEsquivel/MDATP/Scripts/ReadMe.md

-# MDATP
+# MDE
-Microsoft Defender Advanced Threat Protection
+Microsoft Defender for Endpoint

 # Tricky items
 A collection of scripts and items used for non-persistent VDI onboarding, security intelligence updates, etc.